codecrafters-io/build-your-own-kafka/stage_descriptions/base-04-nc5.md

 $ ./your_program.sh
 ```

-It'll then connect to your broker on port 9092 and send an `ApiVersions` request.
+It will then connect to your broker on port 9092 and send an `ApiVersions` request.
 This request will ask for an unsupported version of `ApiVersions`:

 ```
 $ echo -n "000000230012674a4f74d28b00096b61666b612d636c69000a6b61666b612d636c6904302e3100" | xxd -r -p | nc localhost 9092 | hexdump -C
 ```